Merzasphor/MWSE/docs/source/lua/type/tes3soulGemData.rst

 ----------------------------------------------------------------------------------------------------

 `id`_ (`string`_)
+    Read-only.
 The unique object ID.

 `item`_ (`tes3misc`_)
+    Read-only.
 A reference back to the misc item that the soul gem represents.

 `mesh`_ (`string`_)
+    Read-only.
 The path to the object's mesh.

 `name`_ (`string`_)
+    Read-only.
 The player-facing name for the object.

 `texture`_ (`string`_)
+    Read-only.
 The path to the object's texture.

 `value`_ (`number`_)
     The value of the object.